github/docs/content/actions/learn-github-actions/contexts.md

 - start with `a-Z` or `_`.
 - be followed by `a-Z` `0-9` `-` or `_`.

+Attempting to access a non-existent property on an existing context will return an empty string.

 ### Determining when to use contexts

 {% data reusables.actions.using-context-or-environment-variables %}